Truchas, New Mexico: History

+Attractions

+A horizontal water wheel which powered a grist mill in Truchas from 1873 to 1940.

+The area around Truchas still operates under many of the original Spanish land grant bylaws; for example, cars must share the roads with livestock.
+The community has close views of the Truchas Peaks (5,000 feet above the community) and of the Española Valley.
+Truchas is along the scenic High Road to Taos which goes from Santa Fe to Taos.
+The high road attracts many tourists.

-Nuestra Señora del Rosario is also the name of the early nineteenth-century church in the center of the village.
+Nuestra Señora del Rosario is the name of the early nineteenth-century church in the center of the village.
 The church contains two large altar-screens (reredos) by the renowned santero Pedro Antonio Fresquis.
 One screen is dated 1821, and there are other fine examples of early nineteenth-century santero art in the church.